 Shortly before the trail’s junction with the trail to Granite Mountain’s summit, it skirts the mountain’s avalanche chute, the treeless, debris-strewn swath of which is testament to the destructive power of a mountaintop of snow funneling down a narrow ravine.
 The trail is sometimes obscured by debris from the previous winter’s ravages, but it does not cross the chute; rather, it switchbacks sharply left shortly after entering the chute.
 Pratt Lake Trail, July 14, 2012.

 The Pratt Lake Trail offers opportunity to spot a number of Pacific Northwest orchid species.
 Although much smaller than those of their tropical cousins, the blooms of these native species nevertheless display classic orchid form.
-In early spring, the tiny heartleaf twayblade (Neottia cordata) (top left) is one of the first to bloom.
-The spotted coralroot ( Corallorhiza maculata) (top right) is abundant along the trail’s lower elevations.
-The western, or, Pacific coralroot ( C. mertensiana) (lower left) can be found in the dense forest along the Pratt Lake Saddle and down the lake basin’s slopes.
-Look for the slender bog orchid (Platanthera stricta) (lower right) amongst the grasses in seeps along the way.
+Look for the slender bog orchid ( Platanthera stricta) (left) amongst the grasses in seeps along the way.
+The spotted coralroot ( Corallorhiza maculata) (upper center) is abundant along the trail’s lower elevations.
+The western, or, Pacific coralroot ( C. mertensiana) (lower center) can be found in the dense forest along the Pratt Saddle and down the lake basin’s slopes.
+In early spring, the tiny heartleaf twayblade ( Neottia cordata) (right) is one of the first to bloom.
 Pratt Lake Trail, May 28, 2017 and June 05 and 12, 2016.

-Tiniest of all the dogwoods, bunchberries (here, the western bunchberry, Cornus unalaschkensis), appear as sprigs clipped from the tips of their larger, tree-form cousins.
+Tiniest of all the dogwoods, bunchberries (here, western bunchberries, Cornus unalaschkensis), abound throughout the Cascadian woodlands.
 Bunchberry blooms typically consist of four white bracts (not petals, but more like colored leaves) surrounding a cluster of tiny, actual flowers in the center, as in the photo on the left.
-However, a few bunchberries along the Pratt Lake Trail have added several smaller, symmetrically placed bracts that lend their blooms a more star-like appearance, as in the photo on the right.
+However, a few clumps of bunchberries along the Pratt Lake Trail have added several smaller, symmetrically placed bracts that lend their blooms a more star-like appearance, as in the photo on the right.
 Pratt Lake Trail, June 12, 2016.